8BallDuVal/SAS-On-Demand-for-Academics-Port-Checker/README.md

     - os
     - webbrowser

-- Self-Extracting Executables for Windows and MacOS were created using [PyInstaller](https://pypi.org/project/PyInstaller/).
+- Self-Extracting Executables for Windows was created using [PyInstaller](https://pypi.org/project/PyInstaller/).